kylej08/CodeInfinity/README.md

 ## License Notice
 1. The application uses dapper (https://dapper-tutorial.net/), released under Apache2 license, which can be found in the Test2/NOTICE file.

+## Time spent

+Below is the time spent on this project (the total off by maybe around 15m-25m).

+Test 1: 7h 46m
+Test 2: 10h 25m

+Total = 18h 11m + Github-related time spent (20m) = 18h 31m

+Prior to starting the application as a desktop application, I have spent time (7h 13m) on attempting a web-based version, where some of that time spent was useful in the desktop application (such as learning about mongo).
+To also count that time, the total might come around to 20h-21h.